pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

 1. Deploy Pachyderm and Kubeflow.
 2. Create a repo in Pachyderm using the command  `pachctl create repo inputrepo`.
+3. Add the sample data from the mnist directory in this example.
+   You can either clone this example locally or downloading the data to your local disk.
-3. Add the mnist data to that repo using the command `pachctl put file inputrepo@master:/data -r -f mnist/`
+   You can then add the mnist to `inputrepo`  using the command `cd </path/where/you/put/this/example> ; pachctl put file inputrepo@master:/data -r -f mnist/`.
 4. Create a repo in Pachyderm using the command  `pachctl create repo outputrepo`.
 5. Create a branch in that repo using the command `pachctl create branch outputrepo@master`.
 6. Deploy the manifest to your Kubeflow using  `kubectl apply -f tf_job_s3_gateway.yaml`